ibm-cloud-docs/watsonxdata/edit-eng-tags.md

 {:pre: .pre}
 {:video: .video}

-# Editing engine description and tags
+# Editing engine details
 {: #edit-eng-tags}

-To edit the description and tags of an engine, use one of the following methods:
+To edit the display name, description and tags of an engine, use one of the following methods:
 {: shortdesc}

-- **Editing engine description and tags in list view**
+- **Editing engine details in list view**

 1. Click the name of engine.
 Engine information window opens.
 2. In **Details** tab, click **Edit**.
+3. In the **Display name** field, enter the display name for the engine.
 3. In the **Description** field, enter the description of the engine or edit the existing description.
 4. In the **Tags** field, select the tags from the list or start typing to define a new tag.
 5. Click **Save**.

-- **Editing engine description and tags in topology view**
+- **Editing engine details in topology view**

 1. Click the engine.
 Engine information window opens.
 2. In **Details** tab, click **Edit**.
+3. In the **Display name** field, enter the display name for the engine.
 3. In the **Description** field, enter the description of the engine or edit the existing description.
 4. In the **Tags** field, select the tags from the list or start typing to define a new tag.
 5. Click **Save**.